IObundle/iob-soc/README.md

 ```

-In each remote server, the environmental variables for the paths of tools and
+In each remote server, the environmental variables for the paths of the tools
-license servers must be defined as in the following example:
+and license servers used must be defined as in the following example:

 ```
 export QUARTUSPATH=/path/to/quartus